 Learn More About The IFC Organizations at GVSU

 Multicultural Greek Council

-The Multicultural Greek Council or MGC for short, is comprised of 4 organizations at Grand Valley State University.
+The Multicultural Greek Council (MGC) is comprised of 4 organizations at Grand Valley State University.

 Learn More About The MGC Organizations at GVSU